I read a comic strip once about pregnancy and childbirth that had the title “Help, my entertainment center is now a juice bar!”

 Given that physical intimacy is reduced around the birth of a child, let us emphasize that having kids is NOT an ideal way to bring life or intimacy to your marriage.
 Rather than looking to baby to fulfill a need, bring your fullness to your baby.
 Use those first few years of marriage to focus on building a robust relationship, and from that healthy place, bring children into the family unit.

 Another normal complication, which may be quite unpleasant, is Dyspareunia – pain during intercourse for women.
-The research says that 3 months after delivery 58% of women experienced dyspareunia, 39% experienced vaginal dryness, and 44% suffered loss of sexual desire.
+The research says that 3 months after delivery 58% of women experienced dyspareunia, 39% experienced vaginal dryness, and 44% suffered a loss of sexual desire.
 Those are high numbers!

-8-9 months later 26% still experienced dyspareunia, 22% had vaginal dryness, and 35% still suffered loss of sexual desire.
+8-9 months later 26% still experienced dyspareunia, 22% had vaginal dryness, and 35% still suffered a loss of sexual desire.
 The scary part is only 20% of women discussed postnatal sexual problems with a physician.

 You may think you are alone or unique, but you’re not!
 Talk to your doctor!

 You can’t have pleasurable sex if you’re in pain while your husband’s penis is in your vagina.
 It is such a common issue and nothing to be ashamed about.
 Again, make sure you talk to your doctor.

 I laughed at the results of the next study we looked at: they studied 768 first time parents and found that sexual desire is greater among fathers than mothers!
 Really… what a surprise!

 Unfortunately, though, the tension between the sexual desires of the couple can become a focus of attention rather than the baby.